Hybrid Delta Tracking Schemes Using a Track-Length Estimator: Results

 \section{Results}

 In this section, we discuss the performance results of the benchmarks modeled with surface, delta, and voxelized delta tracking, as well as the hybrid-in-energy and hybrid-in-material tracking algorithms.
 We also verify that the various delta tracking methods converge to the same solution as surface tracking when transporting on a geometry with continuously moving surfaces.
+All data, plots, the exact version of MC/DC, and input decks are available from Zenodo \cite{delta_restuls}.